Jako/AjaxUpload/README.md

 # AjaxUpload

-Display an upload area for uploading multiple files in a form.
+Display an upload area with [pqinoa/filepond](https://github.com/pqina/filepond) for uploading multiple files in a form.
 The upload queues can be filled and saved by FormIt hooks.

 ## Features